 Eighteenth century English poet Thomas Gray wrote a beautiful poem in 1742 titled “Ode on a Distant Prospect of Eton College.”
 In it, he wrote:

-Since this all began with Gray's childhood, let's begin with childhood bliss.
-Ignorance is bliss for children who don’t know how much a trip to Disneyland costs.
-Parents know they'll return home to a massive credit card bill, and this could detract from their enjoyment in the moment.
+- Ignorance is bliss for children who don’t know how much a trip to Disneyland costs.
+Some parents know they might return home to a massive credit card bill, and this could detract from their enjoyment in the moment.
 On the other hand, the children can blissfully carry their memories back to their friends and classmates.

-Parents might experience a sense of "ignorance is bliss" if they’re unaware their daughter is sneaking out at night to date a boy they don’t approve of.
+- Parents might experience a sense of ignorance is bliss if they’re unaware their child is sneaking out at night to date someone they don’t approve of.
 However, no one will be blissful when the “cat’s out of the bag.”

-Ignorance is certainly bliss for a man who doesn’t know that his or her spouse or romantic partner is stepping out on him with someone else.
+- Ignorance is certainly bliss for someone who doesn’t know that his or her spouse or romantic partner is stepping out with someone else.
 Of course, that bliss will be short-lived when the partner who is being cheated on discovers the truth.

-After a playwright writes a new play, they might steer clear of all the critics’ reviews, choosing to remain in a state of ignorant bliss for as long as possible.
+- After a playwright writes a new play, the author might steer clear of all the critics’ reviews, choosing to remain in a state of ignorant bliss for as long as possible.
 The person may prefer to remain free from a world of judgment.

-Ignorance may be temporarily blissful for a wife and mother who thinks her entire family loves her cooking.
-Meanwhile, they all cringe at the thought of her next meal.
+- Ignorance may be temporarily blissful for a person who believes that the entire family loves their cooking.
+Meanwhile, their family members cringe at the thought of eating another meal prepared by the individual.
 At some point, though, the secret’s going to get out.

-If a woman who's afraid of spiders doesn’t know there’s one living under her bed, ignorance would be bliss as long as the person is unaware that the spider is there.
-Hopefully, it never comes out to introduce itself.
+- If someone who is afraid of spiders doesn’t know there’s one living under the bed, ignorance would be bliss as long as the person is unaware that the spider is there.
+Hopefully, it never comes out to introduce itself!

-Ignorance would certainly be blissful for someone who just purchased a haunted house, even though they're deathly afraid of ghosts.
+- Ignorance would certainly be blissful for someone who just purchased a haunted house, even though the person is deathly afraid of ghosts.
 Buyer's remorse will set in if things start to go bump in the nights.